hashicorp/consul/website/source/docs/internals/acl.html.markdown

 <a name="prepared_query_acls"></a>
 ## Prepared Query ACLs

-Prepared queries have a more complicated relationship with ACLs than most other Consul resources because they have a lifecycle related to creating, reading, updating, and deleting queries, and then a separate lifecycle related to executing queries.

 As we've gotten feedback from Consul users, we've evolved how prepared queries use ACLs.
 In this section we first cover the current implementation, and then we follow that with details about what's changed between specific versions of Consul.